ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

    content: "\u555";
 }
 ```
 Starting to look like something.
-It's a pretty common for alerts to disappear automatically, so let's add support for that with a custom `autodismiss` attribute.
+It's a pretty common for alerts to disappear automatically, so let's add support for that.
+If this were a standard element I would guess it'd have an `autodismiss` attribute for this.
 ```html
 <alert type="success" autodismiss>
   <p>You should try this</p>